-New impacts on biological resources in State-owned land not retained include long-term, negligible, adverse impacts on vegetation, wildlife, and protected species from increased hunting and public access; long-term, negligible, beneficial impacts on vegetation, wildlife, and protected species from ceased training and maintenance and repair activities and associated noise; and long-term, minor, beneficial impacts from lease compliance actions (e.g., reforestation) and short-term, minor, adverse impacts from lease compliance actions and cleanup and restoration activities (e.g., noise associated with lease compliance actions) that would be conducted in accordance with the lease or as otherwise negotiated with the State.
+New impacts on biological resources in State-owned land not retained include long-term, negligible, adverse impacts on vegetation, wildlife, and protected species from increased public access; long-term, negligible, beneficial impacts on vegetation, wildlife, and protected species from ceased training and maintenance and repair activities and associated noise; and long-term, minor, beneficial impacts from lease compliance actions (e.g., reforestation) and short-term, minor, adverse impacts from lease compliance actions and cleanup and restoration activities (e.g., noise associated with lease compliance actions) that would be conducted in accordance with the lease or as otherwise negotiated with the State.
 There could also be continued long-term, significant, adverse impacts on Hawaiian hoary bat habitat and protected and native species from potential training-related wildland fires due to ongoing activities within the State-owned land retained and associated activities within the U.S. Government-owned land.
-These potential impacts could be reduced to less than significant with continued implementation of the BMPs, SOPs, and additional management measures within the State-owned land retained and U.S. Government-owned land discussed in Section 3.3.4.

-Potential Mitigation Measures: In addition to No mitigation measures are recommended beyond the existing conservation measures and implementation plans outlined in Table 3-1, existing management measures in Table 3-12, and existing BMPs and SOPs outlined in Appendix E, proposed mitigation measures are the same as outlined in Alternative 1.
+Mitigation Measures: In addition to the existing conservation measures and implementation plans outlined in Table 3-1, existing management measures in Table 3-12, and existing BMPs and SOPs outlined in Appendix E, proposed mitigation measures are the same as outlined in Alternative 1.

-Level of Significance: Alternative 2 could result in significant, adverse impacts that could be reduced to less than significant for lease, fee simple title, and land not retained based on the significance criteria in Section 3.3.5.
+Level of Significance: Alternative 2 could result in significant, adverse impacts for lease, fee simple title, and land not retained based on the significance criteria in Section 3.3.5.

 Lease Impacts: Under Alternative 3, there would be continued long-term, minor to moderate, beneficial impacts from uninterrupted Army conservation activities on protected species, native species, and invasive species management.
 There would be continued long-term, minor to moderate, adverse impacts on vegetation, as well as protected and native species, from ongoing activities such as potential habitat disturbance, aircraft downdrafts, and potential fuel spills.
-Protected species include the Hawaiian hoary bat and Hawaiian goose, as well as rare invertebrate species (confused helicoverpan noctuid moth, Kona yellow faced bee, and yellow footed yellow faced bee).
 There may be continued long-term, negligible, adverse impacts on the anthracinan yellow-faced bee and Blackburn's sphinx moth; these impacts would be considered negligible because these protected invertebrates have not been documented on Stateowned land.
 There also could be continued long-term, significant, adverse impacts on Hawaiian hoary bat habitat and protected and native species from potential training-related wildland fires due to ongoing activities within the State-owned land retained and associated activities within the U.S. Governmentowned land.
-These impacts could be reduced to less than significant with continued implementation of the BMPs, SOPs, and additional management measures discussed in Section 3.3.4.
 There also would be continued long-term, negligible to minor, adverse impacts from noise associated with ongoing activities.
 As noted for Alternative 1, numerous studies note that wildlife become habituated after continuous or frequent exposure to noise and disruptions; therefore, noise impacts of ongoing activities would be negligible to minor.
 Noise impacts, including on wildlife, are also discussed in Section 3.7.
 There also may be continued long-term, negligible, adverse impacts on species using the airspace above PTA.

-The impacts on the statewide-Hawaiian hoary bat population and habitat, Hawaiian goose, and protected and rare invertebrate species populations would be the same as those described for Alternative 1.
+The impacts on the Hawaiian hoary bat population and habitat and protected and rare invertebrate species populations would be the same as those described for Alternative 1.
 As discussed in Section 3.3.4.2, the qualitative screening ecological risk assessment concluded there were no realistic exposure pathways for ecological receptors and no unacceptable risk at the areas of concern for contaminants within the State-owned land; therefore, there are no impacts associated with contaminants for native or protected species.
 There are no known wildlife corridors present on the State-owned land and no anticipated habitat fragmentation would be anticipated from continuation of ongoing activities.